-What Color Is Your Parachute is a guidebook to help readers find employment.
+What Color Is Your Parachute is a guidebook to help readers find employment and launch their careers.

 The “parachute” way of looking for employment starts by first identifying what jobs suit you best, and then using science and data to apply through the channels with the highest likelihood of getting you hired.

 About the Author: Richard Bolles was an American clergyman and career advisor.